-This album page features a chronological listing of The Waterboys major albums, from their radical self-titled debut album to the latest album released in August 2020, called Good Luck, Seeker.
+This album page features a chronological listing of The Waterboys major albums, from their radical self-titled debut album to the latest album released in 2022, called All Souls Hill.

 Also included are the Mike Scott solo albums plus The Waterboys' live albums and the various compilations, along with the two solo albums from Steve Wickham.

 Over the years Mike Scott and The Waterboys have contributed unique songs to various compilations and projects, and also have guested on other Artists albums.
 So included here are a good many of these CDs.

 For any fan of the music of Mike Scott and The Waterboys, these songs are well worth hunting down!

 Lastly, there is a comprehensive listing of some of these hard to find and rare songs that are still available to buy as a digital download.
 A big thank you to Nick Ferguson for sending me several of these links.

 The debut album from The Waterboys arrived just when the music world needed a good shot of fresh blood and adrenaline.

 It sounded unlike anything I heard before, songs that had meaning and depth, and even I knew back then, that a new force had arrived.
 A force to be reckoned with!